Left the Salon Feeling Sad? Here’s How To Fix It — At Home

-We’ve all been there — sitting in the salon chair, staring back at your reflection, holding it together, biting the inside of your cheeks.
-And then you get in the car, flip down the car mirror and it reconfirms your fears — it is a disaster.
+We’ve all been there.
+You leave the salon... and instantly regret it.
+You sit in the chair, smile politely, bite the inside of your cheeks.
+You nod.
+It’s fine.
+Totally fine.
+Until you get in the car, flip down the mirror — and it hits you.
+Your hair is a full-blown disaster.

 Keep reading: